Cart

 Parsing the BBC News API using PHP

-You’ll be delighted to know that this is actually ridiculously simple; it only really requires a couple of lines of PHP!
-You’ll need:
+You'll be delighted to know that this is actually ridiculously simple; it only really requires a couple of lines of PHP!
+You'll need a local webserver (Wamp/Mamp/Xamp), an RSS feed URL (http://feeds.bbci.co.uk/news/rss.xml), and your brain.

 Loading up the RSS content

-Since we have checked and already know that the RSS feed we’re using is in XML format, we know that it is possible to parse XML in some way.
-PHP5 has a handy function built-in called SimpleXMLElement whose job it is to parse XML formatted content.
-Let’s put in the BBC feed and see what happens:
+Since we know the RSS feed is in XML format, PHP5 has a handy built-in function called SimpleXMLElement whose job is to parse XML formatted content:

 $newsoutput = new SimpleXMLElement('http://feeds.bbci.co.uk/news/rss.xml', true);

-This is actually ready to be parsed now, but my preference is turn this from the simpleXmlElement object into a normal array:
+My preference is to turn this from the simpleXmlElement object into a normal array:

 $newsoutput = new SimpleXMLElement('http://feeds.bbci.co.uk/news/rss.xml', LIBXML_NOCDATA, true); $newsoutput = json_decode(json_encode($newsoutput), TRUE);